dragonee/iterm2-startenv/README.md

 If run in project directory it will look upwards (like Git) for a file named `.startenv.js`.
 If it exists, it will run it and open a number of terminal tabs with configurable commands.

+If run outside of project directory, it prints out output of `startenv list`.

 ## Examples